AdvertisingApril 5, 202611 min read

 Here is a practical framework:

 The best answer: learn both eventually.
 But pick one to get proficient in first before adding the second.
 Trying to learn both simultaneously usually means you become mediocre at both.
+If you want to make paid ads your career, read our guide on how to become a PPC specialist.

 How Long Does It Take?